-You can have a mentor, or simply observe the success of your peers while recognizing and avoiding their failings.
+You can have a mentor or observe the success of your peers while recognizing and avoiding their failings.

 Another great way to network is by attending trade shows, conferences, and seminars.

-You can take this a step further and actually be an exhibitor at trade shows, marketing yourself not only to prospective clients but also to potential partners who can add value to your business.
+You can take this a step further and actually be an exhibitor at trade shows, marketing yourself to prospective clients and potential partners who can add value to your business.

-The last way you can implement networking tactics is to actually interact with your clients in a more connected way.
+The last way you can implement networking tactics is to interact with your clients more connectedly.

-So there you have it, my 7 pro tips on how to optimize your PT business approach towards nailing a $100,000 + per year operation.
+So there you have it, my 7 pro tips on optimizing your PT business approach towards nailing a $100,000 + per year operation.

-The key on how to make money in fitness is to offer unique value and recognize for yourself what that value is worth.
+The key to making money in fitness is to offer unique value and recognize for yourself what that value is worth.

-When asked how much money does a personal trainer makes, I often reply, how much is that trainer worth?
+When asked how much money a personal trainer makes, I often ask, ” How much is that trainer worth?
 Increase your value by adding to your repertoire and your reputation.